 A stranger is someone that you don’t know anything about at all.

 - no point of connection

 - wouldn’t recognize them again

-- you don’t tell any intimate topics to
+- you don’t tell any intimate info to

 An acquaintance is someone that you know slightly.
 Usually, this type of friend is someone that you see at work, church, or your regular stops such as a coffee shop, gym, etc. There is no deep emotional involvement in an acquaintance friendship.
 These type of friendships are purely based on the environment and there is no intimacy.